50 Interesting & Fun Facts About Indiana State to Know

 Indiana has some serious basketball fans

 Basketball has a strong influence on Indiana culture.
 From high school to college teams, the state is known for producing some of the top players to go on to the NBA.
 It's one of the most boasted about facts on Indiana.
-Basketball is so ingrained in Indiana culture they've coined a phrase for their excitement of it, "Hoosier hysteria."
+Basketball is so ingrained in Indiana culture they've coined a phrase for their excitement of it, "Hoosier Hysteria."

 Creepy Facts About Indiana